sudeep-pg/academic-kickstart/content/authors/admin/_index.md

 My main interests are in application of SW enginering for mobile computing, finance and IoT.
 I'm also interested in the things that are at the interesection of business , technology and engineering - Product Management.

-I completed my Masters in Electrical Engineering from UT Arlington where I worked with Dr.K.R.Rao (link:uta.edu) in optimizing H.264 video codec for graphics processors.
+I completed my Masters in Electrical Engineering from UT Arlington where I worked with Dr.K.R.Rao (url: "https://qualcomm.com") in optimizing H.264 video codec for graphics processors.